13 Focused Assessment: Nutritional Assessment

 I. Overview of Nutritional Assessment

 Proper nutrition is important to maintain health and prevent illness.
-It is essential for the health care provider to routinely evaluate patient’s nutritional status and to identify any nutritional problems or potential problems, so that appropriate referrals and interventions can be provided.
+Health care providers must routinely evaluate patients’ nutritional status and to identify any existing or potential nutritional problems.
+This allows for appropriate referrals and interventions to be provided.

-Many physical conditions can cause disturbance of nutritional absorptions.
-For example, patients with gastrointestinal problems such as inflammatory bowel disease or liver cirrhosis may have malnutrition issues; patients with lung problems may not have enough oral intake due to difficulty breathing; diabetes patients will have inadequate glucose homeostasis; patients who have psychiatric disorders or depression may have functional impairments that cause poor nutritional intake; cancer patients may result cancer cachexia and malnutrition; patients who are in pain may decrease oral intake.
+Various physical conditions can disrupt nutritional absorptions.
+For example, patients with gastrointestinal problems such as inflammatory bowel disease or liver cirrhosis may experience malnutrition.
+Those with lung problems might have insufficient oral intake due to breathing difficulties.
+Diabetes patients often face inadequate glucose homeostasis.
+Psychiatric disorders or depression can lead to functional impairments that cause poor nutritional intake.
+Cancer patients may suffer from cancer cachexia and malnutrition, and those in pain might decrease their oral intake.

-Effects and adverse effects of many medications can interfere nutritional absorptions.
-For example, diuretics may cause dehydration and electrolyte abnormalities; narcotics/opioids may have adverse effects of nausea and vomiting; anticholinergic drugs may cause dry mouth and affect food intake.
+Many medications can also interfere with nutritional absorptions.
+Diuretics, for example, may cause dehydration and electrolyte imbalances.
+Narcotics and opioids can lead to nausea and vomiting, while anticholinergic drugs may cause dry mouth, affecting food intake.

 Malnutrition is defined as “deficiencies, excesses, or imbalances in a person’s intake of energy and/or nutrients” (WHO, 2021).
-According to the World Health Organization (WHO), the following conditions can all be referred as malnutrition.
-These forms of malnutrition include,
+According to the World Health Organization (WHO), malnutrition encompasses several conditions:

-• overweight, obesity, and diet-related noncommunicable diseases (NCDs): body mass index (BMI) over 25 kg/m2 is overweight; BMI above 30 kg/m2 is obesity.
+• Overweight, obesity, and diet-related noncommunicable diseases (NCDs): A body mass index (BMI) over 25 kg/m2 is considered overweight, and a BMI above 30 kg/m2 is classified as obesity.
 Diet-related NCDs include cardiovascular disease, diabetes, and certain cancers (such as liver cancer or oral cancer).

 BMI Calculator